esallychang/BIOF521_Spring2022/_episodes/04-Preparing_Mapping_RNASeq_Tutorial.md

 ## Quality Control of Raw Reads

 Next, run the <button type="button" class="btn btn-outline-tool" style="pointer-events: none"> FASTQC </button> tool on the collection you just created.
-Then, to keep the results from all six samples organized, we will make use of an excellent tool called <button type="button" class="btn btn-outline-tool" style="pointer-events: none"> MultiQC </button> to aggregate them all into one report.
+Then, to keep the results from all four samples organized, we will make use of an excellent tool called <button type="button" class="btn btn-outline-tool" style="pointer-events: none"> MultiQC </button> to aggregate them all into one report.

 > ## Hands-On: FastQC + MultiQC
 > 1. <button type="button" class="btn btn-outline-tool" style="pointer-events: none"> FASTQC </button> with the following parameters:
 > 	* **Short Read Data from your current history**: `Input Data`.
+>
-> 2. <button type="button" class="btn btn-outline-tool" style="pointer-events: none"> MultiQC </button> with the following parameters:
+> 2. Once that is done, run <button type="button" class="btn btn-outline-tool" style="pointer-events: none"> MultiQC </button> with the following parameters:
 > 	* **Which tool was used to generate logs?**: `FastQC`.
 > 	* **Type of FASTQC output?** `Raw data`.
 > 	* **FastQC output**: `RawData` files (output of FASTQC on trimmed reads).